anggxyz/kernel-blog/content/_index.md

 ---
 hero:
-  heading: KERNEL Block III.
-Starts in May.
-[Apply here](https://google.com)
+  heading: KERNEL Block III - Starts in May
   maxWidthPX: "952"

 ---